notofonts/nastaliq/fontbakery/notofonts-NotoNastaliqUrdu-googlefonts-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 0 point 10 in glyph 'seven.encl' has a kink between location wght=400 and location wght=700
+<pre><code>- Contour 0 point 46 in glyph 'uni06D2.fina' has a kink between location wght=400 and location wght=700

-- Contour 0 point 40 in glyph 'uniFDFD' has a kink between location wght=400 and location wght=700

-- Contour 0 point 29 in glyph 'uni0647.medi.jeem' has a kink between location wght=400 and location wght=700

-- Contour 0 in glyph 'uni0603': becomes underweight between wght=400 and wght=700.

 - Contour 0 in glyph 'uni0635.medi.sad': becomes underweight between wght=400 and wght=700.